hoopdad/hoopdad.github.io/docs/ai/_drafts/2026-06-10-coding-assistants.md

 - An application that analyzes a resume against a job description, rewrites it in the language of the target employer (web firewall, website, android app, api, database, agent)
 - An application that remembers what TV shows I was streaming (web firewall, website, android app, alexa integration, iOS app, database)

-## Abstractions
+## Agentic Workflow Implementations

-More than any software development lifecycle I've done, this lends itself to end-to-end automated workflows.
+More than any software development lifecycle I've done, this tooling lends itself to end-to-end automated workflows.
 It pushes back to the left and out to the right.
+Every stage has an evaluation by a separate agent, checking to make sure it makes sense.
+And that is a feedback loop.
+So, designs, coding, testing all get checked by expert agents.

-I created 4 reusable frameworks for different scenarios I found.
+I created 4 frameworks for different scenarios I found.
 I kept iterating and they kept getting better.
-They are rough and at a minimum I will share concepts but not likely reusable in their current state.
+They are still rough and if you want to use them you will have to make them work in your environment.
+(Pro tip: use an AI coding assistant to help!)

 1. For a small app, with a single repository, maybe this would be a script.
 Define the sprint in `.github/copilot-instructions.md` and tell it to follow `OPERATOR_RUNBOOK.md`.
 Prompt it with some boilerplate with sprint goals and acceptance criteria, as if you were an Agile scrum master.
+See [Lightweight Sprint](https://github.com/hoopdad/agentic-harness/tree/main/lightweight-sprint)
 2. For an app with multiple repositories, one per layer, what I called the Enterprise Copilot Fleet Controller.
 One agent coordinates and designs and has only access to design and work items.
 Many specialist agents write code and deployment procedures.
 Critics everywhere like in real life keep them in check.
+[Enterprise Copilot Fleet Controller](https://github.com/hoopdad/enterprise-copilot-fleet-controller)
 3. An alternative for an app with multiple repositories, one per layer: a parent repository tracks the layers' respositories as git submodules and has access to read all of them.
 Keeping scope limited for token count reasons was challenging.
 I found that the coordinator agent tended to micromanage, doing work itself instead of delegating.
 Costs to this are to quality and effort - with that much scope the coordinator would get overhwhelmed.
 (Any managers in the room right now, feeling that?)
 But it churned through many sprints successfully before falling down.
+See [Multi Repo](https://github.com/hoopdad/agentic-harness/tree/main/multi-repo)
 4. Custom workflows.
 This is not really working yet.
 I had AI design and write it with workflows that I delivered, but implementing all the details in this will take more time.
 Not there yet but offers deterministic gates that give temporary control to indeterministic agents.
+Link to follow!

 ## Human Expertise